brennerm/brennerm.github.io/_posts/2021-05-19-optimzing-kubernetes-applications.markdown

 ### Patches

-Patches instruct the SFO controller how to apply the previously declared parameters to your Kubernetes manifests.
-This is where SFO's biggest strength is in my opinion as **you can patch everything that is configurable through a Kubernetes manifest**.
+Patches instruct the StormForge controller how to apply the previously declared parameters to your Kubernetes manifests.
+This is where StormForge's biggest strength is in my opinion as **you can patch everything that is configurable through a Kubernetes manifest**.

 It may start with simple things like CPU and memory resource limits.
 But with more and more extensions coming to Kubernetes lately the possibilities are endless.
-One example I can imagine is using [Crossplane](https://crossplane.io/){:target="_blank"} to cycle through VM types of different cloud providers and see on which your application performs best.
+One example I can imagine is using [Crossplane](https://crossplane.io/){:target="_blank"} to cycle through VM types of different cloud providers and see on which one your application performs best.

 Example: